 - The type of frame, if there is one

-Any other relevant details, such as whether the artist signs the painting
+Any other relevant details, such as whether the artist signed the painting.

-An excellent description will describe both the painting’s visual elements and technical aspects.
+An excellent description will describe both the painting’s visual and technical elements.

 Some things you may want to include in your description are: